-At a week old, I did the cross country journey with my family, I like to think this provided the foundation for my love of traveling.
-My mother traveled for work and before I graduated high school, I had traveled all over the country.
+At just a few days old, I did the cross country journey with my family.
+I like to think this provided the foundation of my love for traveling.
+My mother traveled for work and before I graduated high school, I had traveled all over the country with her.

 My first out of country experience came the summer before I senior year in high school.
 It is on this trip I came to have a new found love for traveling, people, culture and life experiences.
 Family and friends say I came back a different person; for the better, of course.
 I visited in Belize City, Belize, Central America for 3 weeks the summer of 2000.
 Ever since, I've had the travel bug and have no intentions of kicking it to the curb.